jmnavarrol/bash-magic-enviro/README.md

 Modules are *"turned off"* by default, but you can *"turn on"* those you need (see [example environment file](./docs/bme_env.example)).
 On top of this README, you can also check your *~/bin/bash-magic-enviro_modules/* dir: each file within has the exact name of one module you can activate.

+As you may not, modules are loaded/unloaded by means of a Bash array.
+As such, listing order matters (i.e.: *'terraform-support'* depends on *'bindir'* which means *'bindir'* must be activated **before** *'terraform-support'*.

 ### logging function<a name="log"></a>
 **Feature** (always on).
 A function named **bme_log** is exported which accepts three (positional) params:
 1. **log message [mandatory]:** the log message itself.
 It accepts colored output (see [below](#colors)).